slangenbach/notes/snowflake_snowpro_core.md

     - you may quote object and attribute with double quotes if it contains spaces
 - Use the `flatten` function to flatten nested JSON objects.
 - Use `METADATA$<ATTRIBUTE>` to query metadata from a file

+### Directory Tables

+- Using Directory Tables we can access metadata of staged files via `SELECT * FROM DIRECTORY(@<STAGE_NAME>)`
+- Directory Tables need to be explicitly enabled and refreshed before they can be used

+### File URLs

+- Stages support scoped, file and pre-signed URLs
+- Scoped URLs offer temporary access to a file and expire after 24h
+- File URLs offer permanent access to a file
+- Pre-signed URLs can be used to directly access a file via the browser

 ### Ingesting data from AWS S3